leapdao/challenge-services/README.md

 ### Content

 This repository contains tools to provide MVP Plasma challenge games.
-Each tool has it's own subdirectory with own README file and the whole codebase to run tools independently of each over or together, depends on your needs.
+Each tool is in its own subdirectory with README file.
+Tools can be run separately or together, depending on your needs.

 ## Tools